 AffiliationProfessor, Dean, Hitotsubashi ICS

-CoursesKnowledge Management, Creating Knowledge for the Future (EMBA)
+CoursesKnowledge Management (MBA), Creating Knowledge for the Future (EMBA)

 Professor Ichijo has presented academic papers at various academic conferences and is active in providing consulting and training on organizational renewal to a number of global companies.
 He has been involved as a consultant and an advisory board member in many corporate transformation activities initiated by leading Japanese corporations.
-Currently Professor Ichijo serves Shimano, Pana Home, and iSiD as an external board member.
+Currently Professor Ichijo serves Shimano, iSiD, World, and Pia as an external board member.

 Professor Ichijo’s book, Enabling Knowledge Creation: How to Unlock the Mystery of Tacit Knowledge and Release the Power of Innovation (co-authored by Georg von Krogh and Professor Ikujiro Nonaka and published by Oxford University Press in May 2000) has been praised for putting practical tools into the hands of managers and executives struggling to unleash the power of knowledge in their organization.
 It won the “Best Business Book of the Year” award in 2000 from the Association of American Publisher’s Professional and Scientific Publishing division.
 In 2007, with Professor Nonaka, Professor Ichijo edited Knowledge Creation and Management: New Challenges for Managers, published by Oxford University Press.
 He has also published a number of management books in Japanese.